appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/comments-on-tickets.md

 ## Add comments on button click

-You have to execute the **createComment** query on button click and refresh the List widget with the new comment by calling the **getComments** query.
+You have to execute the **createComment** query on the button click and refresh the List widget with the new comment by calling the **getComments** query.

 1. Click the first item in the **lstTicketDetails** List to open the Modal.